RedisGraph/RedisGraph/docs/commands.md

 GRAPH.DELETE us_government
 ```

-*Note*: if you'd like to delete a node from the graph (not the entire graph), you simply execute a `MATCH` query and pass the alias to the Redis `DELETE` command:
+*Note*: if you'd like to delete a node from the graph (not the entire graph), you simply execute a `MATCH` query and pass the alias to the `DELETE` clause:

 ```
 MATCH (x:y {propname: propvalue}) DELETE x